gorgias/appstore-demo-app/README.md

 nonce=0327tRehleepX9gcgA7O"
 ```

+`<user>:<password>` means you have to be authenticated before authorizing the app.

 ###### Parameters

 - `client_id`: The same as the app ID.
-- `scope`: Permissions the app require for completing the flow. (displayed in the authorization page -- for now the app
+- `scope`: Permissions the app require for completing the flow. (confirmed in the authorization page -- for now the app
   gets access to all resources available to the user authorizing it)
+    - `openid`, `email`, `profile`: populates the ID token with user info
+    - `offline`: enables access token refreshing
+    - `write:all`: write access into all resources
 - `redirect_uri`: Where to redirect (on the app's back-end) after the app is authorized in order to get the tokens.
   Make sure to have this URL among your _Redirect URLs_ configured in the Portal.
 - `state`: Random string, protecting against CSRF attacks.
 - `nonce`: Random string, binds it with the token, so we identify the original request that issued it.

 A permissions consent screen will be displayed and if you accept them you'll be redirected into the `redirect_uri` with
 a `code` parameter and the very same `state` you provided.
-Thus you can verify if the request coming here was
+Through `state` you can verify if the request coming here
-originally triggered by you.
+was  originally triggered by you.

 ```bash
 HTTP/1.1 302 FOUND